sindresorhus/p-limit/readme.md

 ### limitFunction(fn, options)

-Return a function with limited concurrency
+Return a function with limited concurrency.

+Note: Unlike fucntion return by `pLimit`, the return by `limitFunction` is already limited, do not need call with `limit`.

 #### fn